 Notes and substitutions

 - Saffron: It has a very subtle flavor and aroma.
-Just a tiny amount gives paella its distinct golden color.
+Just a tiny amount of saffron threads will give paella its distinct golden color.
 In a pinch, you can use turmeric, annatto, or paprika as a substitute to mimic its color.

 - Chicken broth or stock: You can also use shellfish, vegetable, or shrimp stock.
 The amount of liquid you'll need may vary depending on the type of rice.
 It is usually helpful to refer to the package instructions for the ratio of rice to water.